 In today’s post we will be focusing on the first objective, which is to create an income plan from our portfolio.
 The most common reason for wanting to earn investment income is for retirement purposes.
 However, it can also be used to stabilize household income by providing a separate source of revenue than active income.
 For example, if I were to lose my full time job but still earn $1,000 a month from my portfolio, then my investments would act as an income cushion so it would give me some wiggle room and options before I find another job.
 Each case is different but in general, using the 4% rule, to earn $1,000 per month from investments we’ll need a portfolio size of $300,000.
 Using 4% as a withdrawal rate is a conservative rule of thumb to follow as it will provide a steady stream of funds while also keeping an account balance that allows funds to be withdrawn for future years.

 There are many ways to structure an income generating portfolio.
 According to Billionaire and hedge fund manager, Ray Dalio, using an all weather portfolio should give the investor a steady amount of income while protecting him or her from economic uncertainties.
 In terms of asset allocation, Dalio claims that an all weather fund should have at least 30% of the money in stocks such as the S&P 500 or other stock index funds.
+Or you can consider Motley Fool stock picks.
 The important thing is to try and keep fees low.
 Other than that, 15% of the money should be invested in intermediate government bonds such as 5 year U.S. treasuries.
 Another 40% should be in long term government bonds, and the remaining 15% in commodities such as precious metals.
 He recommends holding onto about 7.5% of the portfolio in gold specifically.
 Gold doesn’t produce any yield for the investor, but it does keep its value over the long run which adds stability to the fund.